sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 5. There is a message telling you that the key pair has been created, the public key is now located in /home/username/.ssh/id\_rsa.pub and the private key is /home/username/.ssh/id\_rsa.
 6. You are now ready to copy the **public key** to Apocrita

+If you want to connect to the archive, Hive, from Apocrita you need to create a separate key on Apocrita.
+Follow the same procedure, while logged in to Apocrita.
+At the moment you cannot do the copying of the keys to Hive yourself.
+Please email its-research-support@qmul.ac.uk with your details, public keys copied in.
+Remember to CC your PI to get access to the correct subfolder of the archive.

 #### Public Key Copy
 The process is different depending on which operating system you are using.